-This Evidence of Coverage document tells you how to get your Medicare and Medicaid medical care, long-term care and home and community-based services and prescription drugs.
+This Evidence of Coverage document tells you how to get your Medicare medical care and prescription drugs.
 It explains your rights and responsibilities, what is covered, what you pay as a member of the plan, and how to file a complaint if you are not satisfied with a decision or treatment.

-The words coverage and covered services refer to the medical care, long-term care and/or home and community-based services and services and the prescription drugs available to you as a member of VNS Health Total.
+The words coverage and covered services refer to the medical care and services and the prescription drugs available to you as a member of VNS Health EasyCare Plus.